tempoCollaboration/OQuPy/docs/pages/jax_features.rst

 Experimental Support for GPUs/TPUs
 ==================================

-The current development branch "dev/jax" implements experimental support for GPUs/TPUs.
+The current development branch ``dev/jax`` implements experimental support for GPUs/TPUs.

 Although OQuPy is built on top of the backend-agnostic `TensorNetwork <https://github.com/google/TensorNetwork>`__ library, OQuPy uses vanilla NumPy and SciPy throughout its implementation.

-The "dev/jax" branch adds supports for GPUs/TPUs via the `JAX <https://jax.readthedocs.io/en/latest/>`__ library.
+The ``dev/jax`` branch adds support for GPUs/TPUs via the `JAX <https://jax.readthedocs.io/en/latest/>`__ library.
 A new ``oqupy.backends.numerical_backend.py`` module handles the `breaking changes in JAX